Netflix Codes: How To Use & Unlock Hidden Categories

 Now that you know all about Netflix codes, what else can you do to get the most out of your Netflix subscription?

 Even though Netflix codes improves the user experience by providing you with what you’re interested in watching, it can still be overwhelming and there are times when maybe you’re not in the mood to browse.
-If you’re feeling adventurous or just want an alternate way to filter Netflix content, Flix Roulette can narrow down selections based on people, places and things.
+If you’re feeling adventurous or just want an alternate way to filter Netflix content, Flix Roulette can narrow down selections based on people, places, and things.

 If you’re watching Netflix on your computer, these keyboard shortcuts will may help make your experience more enjoyable.